Updated: Wednesday, November 2 2022

 Louise’s research instead involves keeping the heart ‘alive’ via HEVP with a nutrient-rich solution called perfusate.
 Perfusae has been described as a “high-performance sports drink for the heart”.
 It keeps the heart muscle cool and supplies it with oxygen, extending the length of time the heart is viable.
 HEVP, therefore, allows donated hearts to travel further.

 The pre-clinical research is now being further explored in a TransTasman clinical trial involving five hospital sites across Australia and New Zealand.
-The technology has already been used in 11 cases in Australia, transporting hearts that may otherwise not have been viable for transplantation.
+The technology has already been used in over 30 cases across Australia, transporting hearts that may otherwise not have been viable for transplantation.

 Director of The Critical Care Research Group, Professor John Fraser, hopes that these successful transplants will herald a new era for organ transplant surgery.